 As head coach for the Woodlands Diving national team, Soldati guided three divers (J.J.
 Kinzbach, Harrison Jones and Jessica Livingston) to the finals of the 2004 Olympic Trials and five divers (Kinzbach, Jones, Drew Livingston, Jessica Livingston and Whitney Wielgus) to Senior Nationals.
 Kinzbach also qualified for the U.S. National Team.
 Soldati finished the summer taking Kinzbach and Jones to the Junior World Championships.

 Following his graduation from Indiana University in 1997, Soldati founded Indiana Diving and Youth Development while serving as the Hoosiers' assistant coach and diving events director.
 Both programs succeeded at the highest levels with his involvement.

 From June 1997 to January 2000, Soldati's club program advanced six athletes to the U.S. Senior National Diving Championships, plus four finalists and eight athletes to the U.S. Junior National Championships and earned one national championship.
 At the same time, he was helping his Hoosiers win three consecutive national diving titles from 1998 to 2000.

 Soldati is married to Kimiko Hirai Soldati, who was a member of the 2004 U.S. Olympic Diving Team.
-The couple has four children -- two sons, Blake and Isaac, as well as daughter Maiya.
-They welcomed daughter Emiko to the family in November 2011.
+The couple has six children -- sons, Blake and Isaac, as well as daughters Maiya and Emiko.
+They welcomed twins Noah (boy) and Rylie (girl) to the family in January 2014.